SickProdigy/minecraft-server/Creating-Residences.md

   * > Future Image here
   * In addition to this selected area will be shown with particles to indicate exactly which area gets protected after creation.

  In case you are not happy which area got selected, you can reselect points or use commands like
  > /res select expand [amount]

  or

  > /res select contract [amount]

  to contract or expand the selection to the direction you are looking at.
 So you can tweak selection to your own liking.

 * After you decided that selection is correct and encloses the entire area you want to protect, there is one last thing you need to do.
 You will need to perform
  > /res create [resName]

  command.
 So if you want to create a residence with the name of SweetHome then the command will look like
  > /res create SweetHome

-  * after which you will get additional feedback message with extra information and protected are will get marked again to indicate what exactly got protected.
+   * after which you will get additional feedback message with extra information and protected are will get marked again to indicate what exactly got  protected:
+  * > Future Image here

 * And you are done!
 You have your home protected from griefers and you can be safe in this area.
  > Selection has additional variables which can help out to fine tune selections to your liking, so check out commands section for other command variables to use or just keep reading.

 ## Auto Residence Creation
 > Automatic creation has a couple of variations by itself.
 So let’s look at the first one.